-Here at BCC, we love a good hero to swoon over.
-Sexy rippling abs, darkly brooding and complicated or just flirtatious and fun, every woman needs a fictional boyfriend or five to lust over.
-It also turns out some of us have quite similar tastes and salacious appetites!
-But certainly there are some authors out there that know just how to write a smouldering swoon-worthy hero.
+This month’s topic for our feature Romance Roundtable is swoon-worthy heroes.
+We love a good hero to swoon over.
+Sexy rippling abs, darkly brooding and complicated, or just flirtatious and fun, every woman needs a fiction boyfriend, or five, to lust over.
+However, some authors that know just how to write a smouldering swoon-worthy hero.
 Here are a few that raised our pulses.
 Tell us what you think, would any of these make your list?
-(Potential spoilers ahead!)
+(Potential spoilers ahead!).

 The first sexy hero is unconventional, but he took hold of my heart the first time I ‘met’ him.
 Terrible from Stacia Kane’s awesome Downside Ghosts series is not your usual leading man.
 In fact, the way Kane describes Terrible gives us the impression that he’s not the greatest looking guy on the planet, with a broken, crooked nose and heavy brows, but through his actions and dialogue with Chess this guy is seriously sexy, and makes me weak at the knees.
 It just shows the age old saying, you can’t judge a book by its cover, definitely applies here!